saiphanindar2007/parkpulse/README.md

 ## What ParkPulse Does

 - **24-Hour Time-Lapse Replay** — an animated, scrubbable replay of Bengaluru's single busiest real day (Nov 18, 2023 — 2,858 violations), sweeping minute-by-minute across the actual map at 1×–4× speed.
 Built entirely from data already in the pipeline; visually proves the daytime-gap finding rather than just stating it — scrub to 1pm and watch the map empty out while the system flags its own blind spot live.
+- **"Click Anywhere" Risk Oracle** — click any point on the map, not just a precomputed hotspot, and get a real, computed congestion-risk score within milliseconds.
+A Gaussian-weighted spatial interpolation over a `scipy.spatial.cKDTree` index (built once at startup) blends the nearest hotspots' Congestion Impact Scores, calibrated against the real ~430m median spacing between hotspots: clicking within ~80m of a known hotspot returns its exact score, clicking between two hotspots returns a genuinely interpolated value, and clicking far from everything decays toward a low background score.
+This turns the map from a list of discrete dots into a continuous, explorable risk surface — and it's a moment a reviewer can interact with directly, not just watch.
 - **Hotspot detection** — DBSCAN spatial clustering (haversine distance, automatic two-pass re-split for dense corridors) finds **1,348 violation hotspots** from raw GPS coordinates, independent of administrative junction labels — 49.6% of violations have no junction tagged at all in the source data, and DBSCAN finds these hotspots from density alone.
 - **Congestion Impact Score (CIS)** — a transparent, composite score combining violation volume, severity weight, time-concentration, and a recency/trend component, ranking **245 high-priority hotspots** (eligibility floor: 150+ violations, to avoid statistical noise from sparse locations).
 - **Forecasting** — a LightGBM panel model predicts next-week violation volume per hotspot, with accuracy reported honestly *by volume tier* (≈37% relative error at 200+/week, up to ≈100% at under 10/week) rather than a single misleading blended number.